 It is responsible for identifying and promoting local interests mainly through the influence it can bring to bear on the policies and programmes of the various statutory bodies which operate in the area.
 The Community Council is consulted by the Highland Council and other organisations on matters which affect the community and on all planning applications which are made within the Community council area.

 The Community Council also seeks to provide support for local businesses and to enhance the visitor experience.
 It also operates this community website to inform the public about the work of the Community Council.
+Minutes are also made public both here and via local An Carrannach.
 The website also provides a forum for other community groups and organisations as well as seeking feedback and information.